 Using BDMLR’s specialist lifting pontoons, trainees learn how to refloat a two tonne, life-sized model pilot whale.
 The model is filled with water and very life-like.
 It is not unusual to have members of the public offer to help as they believe it is real!

-The course finishes when everyone has completed each module, usually about 4.30pm.
-After which, there is a final de-briefing where certificates, medic ID cards and badges are handed out to delegates from 5pm to 5.30pm.
+The course finishes when everyone has completed each module, usually about 4.00pm.
+After which, there is a final de-briefing where a course pack is handed out to delegates.

-The course fee includes hire of a lifejacket and your first year’s supporter fee and third party insurance cover while on rescues.
-Delegates will also receive:
+The course fee includes hire of a lifejacket, your first year’s subscription to BDMLR and third party insurance cover while on rescues.

-Please note: we strongly advise you bring a dry suit for this course, whatever the weather.
-For the practical sessions you will be in and out of the water and if you only have a wetsuit you will chill quite quickly.
+Please note: BDMLR strongly advises you bring a dry suit for this course, whatever the weather.
+For the practical sessions you will be in and out of cold water and if you only have a wetsuit you will chill quite quickly.